 After electing to participate in New York’s Employer Compensation Expense Program, you need to notify your employees.

-After telling employees you will contribute the ECET, ask if they want to review their state income tax withholding allowances.
+After telling employees you will contribute to the ECET, ask if they want to review their state income tax withholding allowances.
 When you pay the ECET, your employees may need to adjust their allowances.
 The 2020 version of New York’s state W-4, Form IT-2104, lets employees claim additional allowances if their employers pay the ECET.

 At the end of the year, let employees know how much you paid during the year for ECET.
 You should document their total wages, wages subject to the tax, and how much you contributed.